Why do most people hate to hear the phrase, “I told you so?”

 If you read and discern the articles, it is apparent that today’s medical evidence proves the human brain of a teenager has a high risk of permanent damage by drugs and alcohol.

-You also will discern that passing a law to restrict the sell cannot never be enforced one hundred percent.
+You also will discern that passing a law to restrict the sell cannot ever be enforced one hundred percent.

 Also, when groups of people agree to allow referendums to pass to allow recreational marijuana to be legal for sale in their communities, it is a testament that they do not care what fools do to themselves and their brains.